rmosolgo/graphql-ruby/guides/schema/types_and_fields.md

   name "PostInputType"
   description "Properties for creating a Post"

-  input_field :title, !types.String do
+  argument :title, !types.String do
     description "Title of the post." end

-  input_field :description, types.String do
+  argument :description, types.String do
     description "Description of the post." end end